with Maggie Steber

 ABOUT THE WORKSHOP

 Participants should bring 10 to 15 images of their own which we will review as a class that first day.
 In these images, Maggie will look for how you shoot and to see what you find interesting so she can decide how to be of the most assistance to you during the week.
 We will discuss ideas and focus them.
 Focusing an idea is one of the hardest things to do and this will be a helpful lesson.
 The remaining days will be spent shooting photos and coming to meet individually with Maggie to class to edit and discuss your progress and what might come next.
+Participants will work with a local lab to make prints of their edit with Maggie.
 We will meet as a class in midweek to share how everyone is progressing.
 We will also discuss the business aspects of photography.
 If participants are working on longer term projects, please bring them for Maggie to review with you.
+At the end of the workshop, the group will come together to edit prints for a book, that will feature everyone’s best images from throughout the week.
+See Maggie edit and sequence on the spot, ask questions, and join in.

 WHO SHOULD ATTEND?